donohoe/content/posts/iphone-setup-for-kids.md

 # iPhone Setup for Kids
 #### April 25th 2019

 This is the basic iPhone setup I used to setup my kids iOS phone.
+As of writing the current version is 12.2.0 but I started when this was 12.1.x.
 The mains goals were control and privacy and we went through it togther and used it as an excercise to ask questions and discuss how the internet works.

 I would recommend many of these steps for everyone else too.
 You should ask yourself 'Why would I do this?' at regular intervals.